home2mqtt/wscgo/docs/usecases/uc-7.md

-# UC-8 Dimmed light without galvanic isolation
+# UC-8 Dimmed light with galvanic isolation

 In this scenario the power supply of the raspberry pi and the LED is galvanically isolated.